Avenger-py/smol-GPT/README.md

 - Test: 290k tokens

 Instructions to prepare the dataset:
-- Go to [https://huggingface.co/datasets/Salesforce/wikitext/tree/main/wikitext-103-raw-v1] and download all the 4 parquet files
+- Go to [https://huggingface.co/datasets/Salesforce/wikitext/tree/main/wikitext-103-raw-v1] and download all the 4 parquet files.
-- Place them in the `wikitext103` folder
+- Place them in the `wikitext103` folder.
-- run `prepare_data.py`
+- run `prepare_data.py`.
 - 3 files will be generated: `train_embd.bin`, `val_embd.bin`, `test_embd.bin`.
 Keep the files here only.

 ## Training